Third party assistance in UG and PG coursework guidelines

 Where to find help

-- Libraries and Learning Services - Student Learning Services provides on-line resources, workshops and individual appointments to assist students to develop academic writing skills
+- Libraries and Learning Services - Learning and Teaching Development provides online resources, workshops and individual appointments to assist students to develop academic writing skills

 - The University’s Academic Integrity Course, taken by all students starting a new programme at the University, is an online course designed to increase student knowledge of academic integrity, University rules relating to academic conduct, and the identification and consequences of academic misconduct